quasoft/adblockradio/README.md

    *You can also add the URI to the radio station to `station.txt` file*

-5. Stop daemon of player:
+6. Stop daemon of player:

         ./adblockradio.sh stop

+## Credits

+* System tray icons by https://www.iconfinder.com/ChihabJr